Updated July 10, 2023

-There are various types of non-conforming loans that cater to different borrower situations.
+Various types of non-conforming loans cater to different borrower situations.
 The following are some of the most common types of non-conforming loans available in the credit market:

 - FHA loans: These loans are insured by the Federal Housing Administration and allow the borrowers to purchase properties with as little as a 3.5% down payment.

 - USDA loans: Backed by the US Department of Agriculture, these loans are for borrowers who want to buy real estate properties in rural or suburban areas.